Tip of the Mitt AVA: Climate

 The climate of the Tip of the Mitt AVA is generally warmer than that of the region to the south.
 According to the petition, the primary reason for the warmer temperatures within the AVA is the westerly prevailing winds that distribute warmer air from the surface of Lake Michigan across the region.
 As a result of these warm winds, the proposed AVA has a suitable climate for growing cold-hardy hybrid grape varieties such as Frontenac, La Crescent, and Marquette.
 The following table compares the average annual high and low temperatures, as well as the average annual extreme low temperature and the average number of days per year with high temperatures below 32 °F and below 0 °F, for six weather stations within the Tip of the Mitt AVA and five weather stations south of the AVA.
 The data shows that although temperatures within the AVA are cold, the region to the south has average annual low temperatures that are generally lower than those within the AVA.
 The region to the south also generally has more days per year with high temperatures below 32 °F and also below 0 °F. The petition states that the number of very cold days is important to viticulture because only certain varieties of grapes can withstand very low temperatures.
 The petition states that, according to data produced by Iowa State University, there are 17 less-hardy varieties of grapes that can tolerate temperatures between -15 and -20 °F, including Marechel Foch and Leon Millot.
 Because the average annual extreme low temperatures for four of the six locations within the AVA are warmer than -20 °F, and half of the locations within the AVA have extreme low temperatures above -15 °F, these 17 varieties of grapes could reasonably be expected to survive and produce consistent crops within the AVA.
 However, because none of the locations south of the AVA have annual extreme low temperatures above -15 °F degrees, it is less likely that these 17 varieties would thrive and produce crops reliably south of the AVA.
 The petition included information on growing season length and growing degree days (GDDs) gathered from locations both within and outside of the AVA.
 The data shows that the growing season for most locations within the AVA is longer than the growing season for most locations south of the AVA, and that most locations within the AVA have higher GDD accumulations than locations to the south.
 GDDs are important to viticulture because they represent how often the daily temperatures rise above 50 °F, which is the minimum temperature required for active vine growth and fruit development.
 Because the AVA has a growing season that is generally longer, and GDD accumulations that are generally higher, than the region to the south, vineyard owners are able to grow less-hardy grapes as well as mid-to-late season ripening varieties, such as Frontenac, which would not ripen as consistently if they were grown south of the AVA.
 The higher GDD accumulations within the Tip of the Mitt AVA compensate for the relatively short growing season because the growing season temperatures rise above 50 degrees frequently enough during the growing season to allow the grapes to mature.
 For example, Boyne Falls has the shortest growing season of any location within the AVA, and the growing season is shorter than all but one of the locations south of the AVA.
 However, grapes are still able to ripen reliably in Boyne Falls because the average growing season GDD accumulation is 2,407.7.
 By contrast, even though four of the five locations south of the AVA have longer growing seasons than Boyne Falls, all of the locations south of the AVA still have significantly lower GDD accumulations.
+The USDA plant hardiness zone ranges from 4b to 6b.